 Ethereum

-ETH to USD
+ETH to USDProject history

 After the creation of Bitcoin, the Ethereum white paper contained the most important insight that kickstarted the blockchain megatrend.
 Published in 2013, it expressed early Bitcoin adopter and programmer Vitalik Buterin’s vision that blockchain technology can have a multitude of use cases and executable smart contracts on the blockchain would facilitate the development of a wide range of applications.